 A key component of this standardization that parties are advocating is for the RA suppliers’ existing performance obligations to be defined and governed by the CAISO tariff and for the CAISO to assume responsibility for tracking and enforcing compliance of suppliers providing RA capacity.

-In order for the CAISO to assume these responsibilities the CAISO would at a minimum be required to establish business processes for monitoring compliance in accordance with the required tariff provisionsMRTU RA Import Capacity Allocation Methodology
+In order for the CAISO to assume these responsibilities the CAISO would at a minimum be required to establish business processes for monitoring compliance in accordance with the required tariff provisions

+Multiple market participants submitted comments to the Roadmap on April 11, 2008 requesting that this initiative be moved the MRTU Release 1.
+This initiative will be ranked against other market initiatives listed in this Roadmap to determine its priority.
+If the initiative is determined to have high priority the CAISO will create a work plan to initiate a stakeholder process and determine an implementation plan.

+Subject to Ranking

+MRTU RA Import Capacity Allocation Methodology

 The CAISO filed an import accounting methodology in its proposed MRTU Tariff on February 9, 2006.
 However, on March 13, 2006, the CAISO filed its IRRP Tariff, which included a methodology for accounting for import capacity that built upon and was, in critical ways, superior to the language that was included in the February 9, 2006 MRTU Tariff filing.
 On May 12, 2006, FERC approved the IRRP filing and found the CAISO’s proposal for accounting of import capacity for 2007 to be equitable